-Our statewide staff head count is 11 people, consisting of: 2 people in Bridgeport, Including Co- Director Connie and one Tutor Kim,
+Our statewide staff head count is 11 people, consisting of: 4 people in Bridgeport, Including Co- Director Connie and Tutors Kim, Breda and John, with two scholars namely Samantha and Kelley.

-2 people in Hartford, including Co- Director Paula and one Tutor, Dawn
+4 people in Farmington, including Co- Director Paula and Tutors, Robin, Elizabeth and Ashley;

-7 people in Waterbury, including Director Cheryl, Office manager Dan, and 5 tutors, namely Joanne, Brianna, Deb, Joan and Claudia.
+8 people in Waterbury, including Director Cheryl, Office Manager Dan, and 5 tutors, namely Joanne, Brianna, Deb, Joan and Claudia along with Scholar Maria.